 This clinical guide, complete with over 150 online videos, will present an evidence-based approach (current available research combined with clinical expertise) for clinicians and trainers working with postpartum women who aim to improve the function and appearance of their abdominal wall.
 Available on all Amazon stores by searching for “The Abdominal Wall & Diastasis Rectus Abdominis”.

 This book is currently only available as an eBook in Amazon Kindle format.
 Prices shown here are in Canadian dollars, click the link to Amazon to see prices in your currency.
+If the book shows as unavailable in your country please purchase from the US (.com) store.

 Access to online videos requires an internet connection and some countries may block access to videos from North America.
 If you are unsure please try to access one of our free lectures before purchasing.